-We are now cautiously preparing for the reopening of our churches and places of worship.
+We are now cautiously reopening of our churches and places of worship.
 You can find details of what we will be doing differently to protect our community by clicking the image on the right or click here.

 I feel as lockdown eases it is a good time to share my own reflections from my prayer and reading and more importantly from the vulnerability of my own heart.
 Please see video below.

 Until further notice to comply with the latest Government Instructions there will be no public acts of worship in our churches.
 This will be under continuous review as Government advice changes.